0:00

 Hear from her on:

-- What current suicide prevention efforts can miss
+- What current suicide prevention efforts miss

 Trigger warning: In this episode, we talk about death by suicide, suicidal ideation, anxiety, auditory hallucinations, and depression.